 –The Brave and The Bold Vol. 3 #13

 Batman teams-up with Jay Garrick on a murder case.
-Meanwhile, Penguin hires TO Morrow to kill Bruce Wayne.
+Meanwhile, Penguin, still trying to murder Bruce Wayne, hires TO Morrow to kill him.
 Morrow sends a small army of Samuroids (samurai androids) to attack Wayne Manor.
 Jay easily defeats the robots.
 Batman and Jay then locate Morrow, who was responsible for the original murder, and defeat the villain.
-Bruce never even learns that it was Penguin who was trying to kill him.
+Bruce never even learns that it was Penguin who was trying to kill him all week.

-NOTE: The events of Booster Gold Vol. 2 #11-12 take place now.
-Rip tells Booster of a mishap in time involving the 27th Century physicist/thief Wiley Dalbert, who slowly traveled backwards through time with the goal of reaching the “simpler, better era” of the 19th Century.
+–NOTE: In Booster Gold Vol. 2 #11-12.
+Rip Hunter tells Booster Gold of a mishap in time involving the 27th century physicist/thief Wiley Dalbert, who slowly traveled backwards through time with the goal of reaching the “simpler, better era” of the 19th century.
 Along the way, he stole a ton of loot, eventually becoming rich upon reaching his desired era.
 It turns out, Rip continues, Dalbert’s time-traveling played a pivotal role in the creation of Batman.
-Dalbert traveled to the 19th Century and founded a hospital, which coincidentally pointed Dr. Thomas Wayne’s career in a specific direction, which in turn, led to his death in Crime Alley, which of course, led to birth of the Dark Knight.
-Rip then explains the error which has affected the time-stream: in Bat-Year 8 Batman, Robin, and Batgirl nabbed Dalbert and sent him to jail, thus preventing the physicist from reaching his final destination in the 19th Century, thus preventing the birth of the Caped Crusader.
+Dalbert traveled to the 19th century and founded a hospital, which coincidentally pointed Dr. Thomas Wayne’s career in a specific direction, which in turn, led to his death on Crime Alley, which of course, led to birth of the Dark Knight.
+Rip then explains the error that has affected the time-stream: In Bat Year 8, Batman, Robin, and Batgirl nabbed Dalbert and sent him to jail, thus preventing the physicist from reaching his final destination in the 19th century, thus preventing the birth of the Caped Crusader.
 This, obviously is not correct, and not good.
 SO, armed with this knowledge, Booster travels back in time (the first time he actually fails to fix the error, knocking out Killer Moth and playing the role of the villain).
 The second time, however, is a charm.
-Booster and his sister Goldstar travel to Bat-Year 8, fix the error, and return, ensuring that Bruce will become Batman like he was supposed to.
+Booster and his sister Goldstar travel to Bat Year 8, fix the error, and return, ensuring that Bruce will become Batman like he was supposed to.

-ANOTHER NOTE: In order to yet again fix the timestream (which has now been damaged by an army of time-traveling Starros), Booster (as usual) does a million things and goes on a frantic jaunt across time and space (as seen in Booster Gold Vol. 2 #14).
-Specifically, Booster time-travels back to Bat-Year 11 and borrows an ice gun from Mr. Freeze, travels back to the present, fixes the timestream using the stolen weapon, then travels back to Bat-Year 11 to return the ice gun.
-Batman and Robin (Jason Todd at the time) have no idea Booster was even there, and Freeze is just really confused.
+–NOTE: In Booster Gold Vol. 2 #14.
+In order to fix the timestream yet again (which has now been damaged by an army of time-traveling Starros), Booster (as usual) does a million things and goes on a frantic jaunt across time and space.
+Specifically, Booster time-travels back to Bat Year 10 and borrows an ice gun from Mr. Freeze, travels back to the present, fixes the timestream using the stolen weapon, then travels back to Bat Year 10 to return the ice gun.
+In Bat Year 10, Batman and Robin (Jason Todd at the time) have no idea Booster was even there, and Freeze is just really confused.

 This is supposed to take place three months after Batman Confidential #39, but it takes place more like a-month-and-a-half afterward.
 Bruce, Tim, and Lady Blackhawk attend a corporate party sponsored by Blackhawk Inc. Tim meets one of his biggest heroes, WWII ace Janos Prohaska.